mrismanaziz/Reforestation/README.md

-## I hate perforated lines, they're tearable.
+## I’m only familiar with 25 letters in the English language.
+I don’t know why.